 Throughout our travels, accommodations in Ulaanbaatar and the Gobi will provide modern comforts like electricity, hot showers, and plush bedding in tourist traditional Ger camps.

-You’ll depart from the Gobi to reach the Ongi Temple ruins, which once stood as one of Mongolia’s largest monasteries, hosting over 1000 monks at its peak.
+You’ll wander through the terrain where dinosaurs once roamed, observing saksaul trees and other typical desert vegetation.
+The region is also famously known as Flaming Cliffs.
+The Flaming Cliffs are named for the vibrant red and orange tones that light up the landscape forming a breathtaking visual display.
+Then, you’ll depart from the Gobi to reach the Ongi Temple ruins, which once stood as one of Mongolia’s largest monasteries, hosting over 1000 monks at its peak.
 Unfortunately, many sections of the Ongi monastery were completely demolished in 1939 during anti-religious purges.
 Given the considerable distance between Kharkhorin and the Flaming Cliffs, attempting it in a single day would entail a very long drive.
 Therefore, you’ll spend the night relaxing at the Ongi temple ruins.
 Take a leisurely evening stroll through the area and spend the night at a lovely tourist camp.(B/L/D)

 We’ll move to the heart of Orkhon valley to meet a local nomadic family to experience their daily lifestyle.
 The drive will take around 5-6 hours from Ongi temple ruin to the Orkhon valley and we will arrive at the Mongolian nomadic family’s dwelling.
 We will be greeted with warm hospitality, and in accordance with Mongolian tradition, enter their ger.
 They will extend their kindness and offer food.
 During this time, we will acquaint ourselves with the family members.